Onion

 - It has to rise and not sink in the oil,

-- Next should not brown too quickly this is the right temperature
+- Next should not brown too quickly.
+This is the right temperature

 - When the oil is hot enough to regulate the flame to medium-high